-Chapter 4, Using SMOKE Scripts [117] provides documentation on the SMOKE example scripts.
+Chapter 4, How to Use SMOKE [113] provides documentation on the SMOKE example scripts.
 We recommend that new users start with these example scripts to enhance the quality of their experience using SMOKE - and thus the ultimate quality of their emissions modeling results.
 The script documentation should be reviewed carefully before making changes to the settings in the scripts.
-In addition, Chapter 5, SMOKE Utility Tools [175], Chapter 6, SMOKE Core Programs [209], and Section 7.2, "Smkreport Program" [305] provide documentation on the UNIX environment variables that the scripts use to control the SMOKE programs.
+In addition, Chapter 5, SMOKE Utility Tools [171], Chapter 6, SMOKE Core Programs [207], and Section 7.2, "Smkreport Program" [303] provide documentation on the UNIX environment variables that the scripts use to control the SMOKE programs.
 These settings can make a large difference in the emissions modeling results.
-Users should review each setting in the scripts, understand its purpose, and make an informed decision about the value to use for each setting prior to using the SMOKE run scripts on new inventory data.
-The end of Chapter 4, Using SMOKE Scripts [117] provides some additional information about how to reconfigure your run scripts; these instructions should be followed carefully to ensure high quality in your emissions modeling.
+Users should review each setting prior to using the SMOKE run scripts on new inventory data.
+The end of Chapter 4, How to Use SMOKE [113] provides some additional information about how to reconfigure your run scripts; these instructions should be followed carefully to ensure high quality in your emissions modeling.